PsychNeuro/ed1/book/glossary.md

 refers to something that happened within a single *episode* or *event* --- most often used to describe the type of memories encoded by the +hippocampus.

 #### epistemology
 is the study and philosophy of the nature and origins of knowledge.
 Historically, some thought that knowledge came from logical reasoning (+rationalism) while others thought that it came from experience in the world (+empiricism).
-Both are very likely to be important contributors, but the nature of the underlying learning processes are not fully resolved (see Chapter 5).
+Both are very likely to be important contributors, but the nature of the underlying learning processes are not fully resolved (see [@sec:ch-learn]).

 #### excitatory
 is something that causes positive effects, especially in a +neuron where some inputs are excitatory and cause the neuron to be more likely to fire a +spike --- the opposite of +inhibitory.